How we price our products is fundamental to our revenue goals. As a result our pricing model is incredibly important.

-Saas marketers need a better way to incorporate customer feedback into pricing strategies.
+SaaS marketers need a better way to incorporate feedback into their pricing model.

 Perhaps you’ve identified a problem with declining sales and retention, or you want to proactively ensure that your pricing strategy is competitive and tied to customer value.

 Your first step is to aggregate feedback from the places your customers are already sharing feedback about your company or products.
 Below, we share examples of places to begin monitoring.

 One of the best (and growing) channels for B2B customer feedback is online review sites.
 Customers are regularly sharing feedback about pricing and product features that are critical for marketers to pay attention to.
 Feedback shared on these channels will also give you insight into where customers place the most value.

 Additional Public Channels to monitor:

 In addition to asking customers whether or not they’re likely to recommend your company or product, ask them about the product features most important to them.
 Understanding the feedback driving the Net Promoter Score, and where customers are finding the most value in your products, will guide your pricing strategies and help you build packages your customers want.

 Once you’ve identified your feedback channels, you’ll want to connect this feedback in Loop.
 This step is easy, but it’s the most important step of all.

 Using natural language processing, Loop extracts meaningful insights from customer feedback, so that company leaders can proactively identify issues impacting revenue, and pivot company initiatives to address them.